 IsoEnergy does not derive any revenue from its operations.
 Its primary focus is the acquisition, exploration and evaluation of mineral properties.
 As a result, the loss per period has fluctuated depending on the Company's activity level and periodic variances in certain items.
 Quarterly periods are therefore not comparable.
 In the third quarter of 2020, the Company issued the Debentures which are accounted for as measured at fair value through profit and loss.
-This resulted in a fair value loss of \$7,451,317 in the three months ended December 31, 2020.
+This resulted in a fair value loss of \$2,598,114 and \$7,451,317 in the three months ended March 31, 2021 and December 31, 2020, respectively.